venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/data-structures.md

 |:star::star:star:|:newspaper:|[Probabilistic data structures.
 Part 3.
 Frequency](https://www.slideshare.net/gakhov/probabilistic-data-structures-part-3-frequency)
 |:star::star:|:newspaper:|[Big Data with Sketchy Structures, Part 1 — the Count-Min Sketch](https://towardsdatascience.com/big-data-with-sketchy-structures-part-1-the-count-min-sketch-b73fb3a33e2a)

-#### Realworld Use Cases

 - Find the most trending hashtags on Twitter
 - AT&T has used Count-Min Sketch in network switches to perform analyses on netowrk traffic using limited memory.
 - To find frequent items sold for an online retailer: the product sold can be the item and frequency can the number of times the item was sold.
 - To make a password strong, we can keep track of how many times a password was used for a given website.
 In this scenario, the password is the item and frequency is the number of times the given string was used as a password.

-#### Case Study

-There is a system that tracks traffic by IP address and it is required to detect most traffic-intensive addresses.

-#### Solution

-- CMS?!!
-- The problem is not trivial because we need to track the total traffic for each address, not a frequency of items.
-- Counters in the CMS implementation can be incremented not by 1, but by absolute amount of traffic for each observation (i.e, size of IP packet if sketch is updated for each packet)
-- In this case, sketch will track amounts of traffic for each address and a heap with the most traffic-intensive addresses can be maintained (top-k or heavy-hitter).

 ## Counting